Central Region

 Health Centers: Kent and Kent Urgent Care

-Provides as-needed Group and Individual Supervision
+Provides Group and Individual Supervision

 Dr. West is a licensed psychologist and has worked at HealthPoint since 2019 as a Behavioral Health Consultant (BHC).
 Dr. West received a Psy.D. in Clinical Psychology from Antioch University – Seattle in 2019.
 They completed their predoctoral internship and postdoctoral Residency with HealthPoint at the Kent location.
 Dr. West’s clinical focus has been on transgender health.
 Dr. West has also worked extensively with teens and young adults in a variety of settings and has a passion for chronic illnesses, trauma, and neurodivergence.